Ahmed-Gebaly/React-Sandbox/README.md

 # React Sandbox

-This project is a **React Sandbox** environment designed for experimenting, prototyping, and learning with React components and features.
-Use this sandbox to quickly test ideas, explore React APIs, or share reproducible examples with others.
-It is not intended for production use, but as a safe space to try out React code in isolation.
+**React-Sandbox** is a personal playground for learning, experimenting, and practicing React concepts, patterns, and tools through hands‑on examples and mini projects.

 # React + Vite